Introducing Assemblage - a microservice architecture definition process

 • Services that repeatedly change in lock step due to design time coupling

-• Operation that have low availability and high latency because they span too many service and require too many network roundtrips
+• Operation that have low availability and high latency because they span too many service and require too many network round trips

 The output of fourth step is a list of potential architectural issues.